 The Musical Transformations project limited its focus to instrumental performance of Vọng Cổ, leaving vocal and staged performance aside.
 The project aimed to document both the history of sociomusical change which has transformed the Vọng Cổ, and to explore its present day potential for further renewal.
 This was achieved by instigating experimentation with its musical materials and performance practices through intercultural collaboration with some of the leading masters of the tradition.
 Hence, Musical Transformations entailed a radically experimental music project, which actively engaged master performers of traditional Vietnamese music in intercultural collaboration with experimental music, incorporating practices of live electronics and free improvisation, while simultaneously documenting the heritage of their traditional performance practices.
 The final artistic outcome is a double CD which combines the legacy of the Vọng Cổ tradition with experimental versions of the piece, created through experimental intercultural musicianship.
 At the same time, the form of the album is also inspired by how Vọng Cổ is commonly played in extended cycles wherein a version of the piece is interrupted by a pop song or folk melody, after which the performers return to the main piece.

 The study of musical change can be divided into what Nettl terms “historical ethnomusicology” on the one hand and studies of the impact of globalization in traditional and urban cultures on the other (Nettl, 2005).
 In ethnomusicology “bi-musicality” (Hood, 1960) is an important methodological feature, seeking to include “insider” perspectives, as well as the ”music knowledge of music” that Seeger discusses (Hood, 1971, p. vii).
 Such approaches, although critiqued and developed further in different ways, have remained central to ethnomusicology, emphasizing thereby the musical learning and performing competence of the researcher, as a means to create an understanding which is based on musical knowing, and not merely on observation and analysis (Cottrell, 2007; Solís, 2004).
+Musical Transformations sought to bring methods from artistic research and ethnomusicology together, with the further aim of addressing the methodological challenge of the emic/etic problem.

 A central dispute has been whether a focus on performative approaches may obscure a rich socio-culturally grounded analysis.
 A challenge has been how to access the situated knowledge of the “insider”, while also preserving the “outsider” perspective’s possibilities for knowledge construction, and how to make these operations transparent in the research design (Nettl, 2005).
 Throughout the various phases of musical performance, ethnography, and stimulated recall based coding of video in lab-sessions, the aim of Musical Transformations has been to create a practice building on “a double reflexivity, that oscillates between emic and etic roles, between actor-activist and observer-companion perspectives, that continually challenges the conceptualizations and ‘implicit theories’ of either type of participant” (Dietz, 2011, p.
 14).
 Musical Transformations sought to develop a decolonising methodology which involves local cultural bearers in collaborative research projects.
 This method development builds on the use of stimulated recall analysis, involving all participating artists and researchers.
 It emphasizes shared listenings and intersubjectively negotiated understanding, enabling a double reflexivity that aims for postcolonial awareness (Smith, 2012).

-The method of stimulated recall—such as it has been developed as a method for the study of intercultural collaboration in the practice of The Six Tones—was shared with an extended group of performers in a recording project, as we sought to understand their intentions, preferences and creative choices through intersubjective dialogue.
-Hence, the aim of this chapter is to describe and evaluate our use of stimulated recall methods in order to assess their potential for decolonising music research methods.
+The practices of stimulated recall—such as they have been developed as a methodological framework for the study of intercultural collaboration in the practice of The Six Tones—was shared with an extended group of performers in a recording project, as we sought to understand their intentions, preferences and creative choices through intersubjective dialogue.
+The aim of this chapter is to describe and evaluate our use of stimulated recall methods in order to assess their potential for decolonising music research methods.

 Timeline of project 2018-19